 I thought about the chances of me slipping on my own urine and thought it would be ironic.

 The following morning my peeing didn’t improve much – I guess I hadn’t learned my lesson.
 My 3rd experience using the toilet at home was just as bad.

-    I was concerned about having a bowel movement and it made an appearance on the 3rd-day post surgery.
+I was concerned about having a bowel movement and it finally happened on the 3rd-day post-surgery.
 This was another learning experience and I made several adjustments in the bathroom that I’ll explain in this article.

 I wish that I had been given bathroom advice during my hospital pre-op visit before I was sedated and more cognizant.
 Ask questions before your surgery and you may have a better bathroom experience than I had after surgery.

 My Previous Experience Using the Bathroom After Leg Surgery